TwiztedDesign/template-farm-documentation/ae.md

 ```

 ## Expression Controls
-Starting the name of a expression control that is applied to any layer within the composition with # will display the control in the template.
+Starting the name of an expression control that is applied to any layer within the composition with # will display the control in the template.
 A slider control will be shown as a slider, and a color picker as a color picker.
 Using the expression controls allows you to control any property within the composition,
 even if it is not a layer but a sub-property of a layer.
-For example: you can control the position of a layer by connection its position to the slider by an expression.
+For example: you can control the position of a layer by connecting its position to the slider by an expression.
 ```Syntax
 #[Property Name]
 ```